Here is a look at the life of Khalid Sheikh Mohammed, one of the alleged 9/11 co-conspirators.

 Birth place: Kuwait

-Education: North Carolina A&T University, Mechanical Engineering, 1986
+Education: Attended Chowan College; North Carolina Agricultural and Technical State University, degree in Mechanical Engineering, 1986

 September 6, 2006 - The United States acknowledges Mohammed has been held at a secret overseas CIA prison and is being transferred to Guantanamo Bay, Cuba where he will face a trial before a military commission.

-February 11, 2008 - The United States announces it will seek the death penalty against Mohammad, along with Mohammed al-Qahtani, Ramzi bin al-Shibh, Ali Abd al-Aziz Ali, Mustafa Ahmed al-Hawsawi, Walid bin Attash, and Mohammed bin Attash, for charges related to the 9/11 attacks which include: conspiracy, murder in violation of the law of war, attacking civilians, attacking civilian objects, intentionally causing serious bodily injury, destruction of property in violation of the law of war, and terrorism and material support of terrorism.
+February 11, 2008 - The United States announces it will seek the death penalty against Mohammad for charges related to the 9/11 attacks which include: conspiracy, murder in violation of the law of war, attacking civilians, attacking civilian objects, intentionally causing serious bodily injury, destruction of property in violation of the law of war, and terrorism and material support of terrorism.

-June 5, 2008 - The arraignment for Khalid Sheikh Mohammed and four co-defendants begins.
-Mohammed tells the judge, Marine Colonel Ralph Kohlmann, that he wishes to represent himself, understands the charges against him could lead to the death penalty, and wishes to plead guilty to all charges in connection with his role in the 9/11 attacks and become a martyr.
+June 5, 2008 - The arraignment for Mohammed and four co-defendants is held.
+Mohammed tells the judge, Marine Colonel Ralph Kohlmann, that he wants to represent himself and wishes to become a martyr.

-January 21, 2009 - At the request of President Obama, trial proceedings are frozen for 120 days.
+January 21, 2009 - At the request of newly inaugurated US President Barack Obama, trial proceedings are frozen for 120 days.

-November 13, 2009 - The Justice Department announces five Guantanamo Bay detainees, including Mohammed, will be transferred to New York for trial in a U.S. District Court courtroom just blocks from the site where the World Trade Center twin towers stood until September 11, 2001.
+November 13, 2009 - The Justice Department announces five Guantanamo Bay detainees, including Mohammed, will be transferred to New York for trial in a US District Court courtroom just blocks from the site where the Twin Towers stood.

-October 17, 2012 - At a pretrial hearing at Guantanamo Bay, Mohammed declares that the U.S. government sanctioned torture in the name of national security and equates the plane hijackings that killed nearly 3,000 people to the “millions" he said have been killed by America’s military.
+October 17, 2012 - At a pretrial hearing, Mohammed declares that the US government sanctioned torture in the name of national security and equates the nearly 3,000 people killed on 9/11 to the “millions” killed by America’s military.
 After Mohammed’s remarks, military judge Captain James Pohl says that no other personal comments by the accused will be allowed.

 December 9, 2014 - The Senate Intelligence Committee releases its report on “enhanced interrogation techniques” used by the CIA in the post-9/11 era.
-Mohammed was waterboarded at least 183 times.
-The CIA said the method was effective in helping CIA interrogators pull information from Mohammed, but according to the Senate report, Mohammed figured out a way to “beat the system,” often recanting information he told CIA officers to get them to stop the waterboarding.
+The CIA had said the method was effective in helping interrogators pull information from Mohammed, but according to the Senate report, Mohammed figured out a way to “beat the system,” often recanting information he told CIA officers to get them to stop the waterboarding.